mescu74/systematic-review-assistant/docs/data-models.md

     id: uuid.UUID
     """Unique identifier of the benchmark result item."""
     created_at: AwareDatetime
-    """Timestamp of when the item was created."""
+    """Timestamp of when the item was created (database-generated)."""
     updated_at: AwareDatetime
-    """Timestamp of when the item was last updated."""
+    """Timestamp of when the item was last updated (database-generated)."""
     # All fields from BenchmarkResultItemBase are inherited.
     # Ensure benchmark_run_id and search_result_id are non-optional for read.
     benchmark_run_id: uuid.UUID